franreysaycon/FSAYCON.DEV/src/content/how-i-built-my-blog-with-nextjs.md

 This is the cream of the crop!
 Now, we tackle how the actual content will show up.
 We all know there are many ways we can dress a chicken.
 This principle also applies here.

 As hinted in the previous section, we will utilize `getStaticProps` and `getStaticPaths` for this problem.
 The strategy is what follows:
-- We utilize `getStaticProps` in our index page to give a list of the different blogs so we can link them.
-Since this is fetched at build time, we have access to node-specific APIs and modules to fetch our content somewhere in the codebase.
+- We utilize `getStaticProps` to get our necessary data.
+Since this process happens at build time, we have access to node-specific APIs and modules to fetch our content somewhere in the codebase.
 - We utilize `getStaticPaths` with the same idea above to generate the paths we need.
 - We pass in the important parameters for the benefit of the specific blog page component. *(in my case the parameter is slug)*
 - Knowing that `getStaticProps` will have context on the parameters, we can use this as a key determining a filename at a certain file path or even as simple as a key in a JSON file somewhere in your codebase.
 With this, we can extract the specific content and pass it as initial props for the page component.